vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 180\.
 "The Doctrine of the Five Chapters."
 181\.
 The highest material evolute; the dloka is out of order,NOTES 139
 182\.
-The text reads güṭhācāramukhasmasānabhasitāvasānaḥ pareļi, which is a corruption; I read, wholly conjecturally gūḍhācabhasmasnānaša yanādikrijāparaḥ.
+The text reads güṭhācāramukhasmasānabhasitāvasānaḥ pareļi, which is a corruption; I read, wholly conjecturally gūḍhācabhasmasnānaśa yanādikrijāparaḥ.
 183\.
 The text reads yogo dharanam ucjate hydi dhiyām onkarapuream tatha, and seems out of order.
 The sense is clear however.
 184\. corresponds to Varaha Purana.
 70.36 foam ca rudra mahabaho mokatastrāni kārayal al pajasam dartayitva mahajātu